BEAUFORT, NC – Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 44th Annual Wooden Boat Show has activities for you.

 This free event celebrates the art of wooden boat building, the sport of boat racing, and the culture and history that surrounds these boats.
 Dozens of handcrafted wooden boats, full size and model, will be on display with many coming from outside North Carolina.

-The Society recognized the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2017.
-This is the third year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.
+The Society recognized the North Carolina Maritime Museum’s Annual Wooden Boat Show as a “Top 20 Event for the Southeast” for May 2018.
+This is the fourth year in a row the museum has received the prestigious honor for the Annual Wooden Boat Show.

 Paul Fontenoy, Museum Curator and Wooden Boat Show Coordinator, says the show has something to offer everyone, even if you’re not a wooden boat enthusiast.